GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Connect the GKE cluster to Spinnaker

-After the user cluster is created, connect it to Spinnaker and push the configurations.
+After the user cluster is created, connect it to Spinnaker and push the configurations:

 1. In Cloud Shell, run the following command to get the credentials of the user cluster and store it locally: